cohenchris/website/content/projects/data-privacy.md

 Setting up a Mail Transfer Agent (postfix), Mail Delivery Agent (dovecot), Spam and Virus Filtering (clamav), User Authentication, etc. in an effective way is a very error-prone process.
 On top of that, once you have a working email server, you still need correct SPF, DKIM, and DMARC DNS records.
 These records prevent your envelopes from being modified successfully, and prove to these larger email providers that you are not spam.

 That said, it is very rewarding once successfully set up.
 This is not meant to scare you away from hosting your own email.
 Instead, it is merely a warning of everything involved.
-I personally use https://github.com/docker-mailserver/docker-mailserver, which is a stellar project that bundles every email-related program needed into a very convenient Docker image.
+I personally use [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver), is a stellar project which bundles every email-related program needed into a very convenient Docker image.
 With some background knowledge and simple configuration, you can set up an entire email server with one command.

 #### The Best Cloud Alternative - Proton
 For most people, I realize this is far too complicated for something as simple as email.
-As mentioned earlier, one very nice alternative is Proton | Privacy by Default's email service, which is focused on privacy, security, and ease-of-use.
+As mentioned earlier, one very nice alternative is Proton's email service, which is focused on privacy, security, and ease-of-use.
 Their servers are hosted in Switzerland, which is more of a buzzword nowadays, but still provide much better security than other providers.
 I personally used their service for years, and if email ever becomes too much of a headache, I will gladly return to them.

 ### Domain Registrar - Porkbun
-The backbone of everything that I host is Porkbun, my domain registrar.
+The backbone of everything that I host is [Porkbun](https://porkbun.com/), my domain registrar.
 I have owned my domain, chriscohen.dev, since 2019.
 Since 2021, Porkbun has been my registrar of choice.
 Their support is very responsive, helpful, and knowledgeable.
 Domains are offered for a very reasonable price - I pay about $11 per year for mine.
 I’ve had zero issues with them since I joined, and will be a lifelong client.

 Thanks for reading, and I hope that this post can bring some awareness to those who are not conscious about where their data lives.